Maha CM Eknath Shinde to inspect pre-monsoon works in Mumbai’s western suburbs | www.lokmattimes.com

 By Lokmat English Desk | Published: May 19, 2023 05:03 PM 2023-05-19T17:03:21+5:30 2023-05-19T17:03:36+5:30

-Maharashtra state chief minister Eknath Shinde will visit spots that frequently witness flooding in the western suburbs.
+Maharashtra state chief minister Eknath Shinde inspect pre-monsoon works and will visit spots that frequently witness flooding in the western suburbs.
 CM will also check the progress of work at the holding pond that is being created by the Brihanmumbai Municipal Corporation (BMC) in Milan Subway, Khar, following which he will take stock of the river rejuvenation works in Dahisar, Oshiwara and Poisar.

 Earlier, Shinde said Civic officials will face action if Mumbai witnesses waterlogging issues during the upcoming monsoon.
 Shinde asked the BMC administration to ensure a foolproof system is in place at spots that face waterlogging so that people get relief.